UPDATED NOV 11, 2019

-There's good news for those of us not wanting to waste our weekday good habits and relentless HIIT workouts but still want to get in on the midday meal action: Seattle is overflowing with indulgent yet healthy brunch options.
-From juice bars to stacks of buckwheat pancakes to chef special omelets, Seattle’s got your back in the late morning weekend eatery department.
+Brunch is a weekend mainstay.
+And Seattle is overflowing with indulgent yet healthy brunch options.
+From juice bars to stacks of buckwheat pancakes to chef special omelets, Seattle’s got your back.

 Soft morning light; the buzz of friendly chatter and the espresso machine; the smell of melting butter as biscuits cook in the oven.
 Oddfellows on Capitol Hill is the welcoming, eclectically decorated, bright and airy space you’re looking for when you need a little help waking up on a Sunday morning.
 If you’re looking for something hearty and healthy, check out their Quinoa and French Lentil Bowl or their Baked Eggs.
 But for something a little lighter, order the Crunchy Tahini Toast.
 Fitt Tip: brunch doesn’t officially start until 9am, but if you arrive at 8:30am, you can snag a seat, sip on espresso, and skip the massive weekend brunch line.